sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Remove from tray, crumble into small pieces (or powder in blender to make more compact) and put into a ziplock.

 • Pack angel hair spaghetti and dehydrated onion slices in a separate ziplock.
+If your taste buds aren't picky, you can use the faster cooking Ramen noodles instead of angel hair spaghetti.

 • Pack pine nuts, basil, red pepper, oregano and garlic in another ziplock to taste.